 Thyme Infused Ruby Red Grapefruit Margaritas

-6 ounces of fresh ruby red grapefruit juice
+- 6 ounces fresh ruby red grapefruit juice

-In a saucepan over medium heat combine water and sugar.
-Allow the sugar to melt, making simple syrup.
+- In a saucepan over medium heat combine water and sugar.
+Allow the sugar to melt, for making a simple syrup.
 Add 2 sprigs of thyme.
 Remove from heat and let cool.
 Leave the sprigs inside the syrup.
 Reserve.